Spacing in Paragraphs

 parskip package

 In general, this package is effortless to use.
 The parskip package doesn’t provide any user-level commands; instead, it uses package options to configure its actions.
-The is brief, just three pages, but here is a short summary of the package options:
+The parskip documentationarrow-up-right is brief, just three pages, but here is a short summary of the package options:

 • skip: specify \parskip, the vertical space between paragraphs.